luilver/zbee/cv_data/sections/03_experience.md

 for orchestration and Spark for distributed computing.
 - Integrated machine learning frameworks (TensorFlow, PyTorch) into production, automating model serving and monitoring with MLflow and custom MLOps pipelines.
-- Collaborated with data science teams to build feature stores and experimentation platforms, enhancing model deployment efficiency by 25%.
 - Established data governance practices, ensuring compliance with GDPR and HIPAA for secure data handling.
 - Mentored a team of 5 engineers, fostering technical excellence and driving adoption of best